Is a Slip and Fall Settlement Taxable?

 Tips for Protecting Your Slip and Fall Settlement from Tax Liability

 When you receive a settlement agreement, ask to have it broken down by damage type so that you can calculate your potential taxes.
-You can also request a tax allocation letter that will state your responsibilities.
-The Illinois Department of Revenue or the Internal Revenue Service may send you a letter requesting additional information about your settlement.
+You can also request a settlement allocation letter outlining how the compensation is categorized.
+The Illinois Department of Revenue or the Internal Revenue Service may request additional information about your settlement during the tax reporting process.

 Get Help from a Slip and Fall Lawyer in Illinois